Mythbusting: Data Driven Answers to Four Common Assumptions About How Musicians Make Money

 In the early 2000s, MTV Cribs gave music fans a glimpse at the fabulous life of some pop and hip hop stars who were living in mansions and driving around Ferraris.
 But this show was just the most extreme example of popular culture’s ongoing fascination with music, fame and fortune.
 For decades, music fans have read about or witnessed similar excesses.
 Naturally, the public begins to assume that musicians are rich, based largely on what they see on stage, read about online, or hear on the radio.
 And even when the musicians aren’t rich, some embrace the stereotype because it adds to their brand’s value.

 There are some musicians who are doing very well financially, and we applaud their success.
 But, just like the US population, there are very few at the top.
-While there are a handful of musicians who are wealthy, the vast majority of working musicians in the US are middle class earners.
+While there are a handful of musicians who are wealthy, the vast majority of working musicians in the US are working or middle class earners.
 Let’s see what our data tells us about musicians’ income.

 Data about income from survey respondents